judgegem/judge/README.md

 * acceptance;
 * confirmation (input and confirmation input must have matching ids);
 * uniqueness;
-* any `EachValidator` that you have written, provided you add a JavaScript version too and add it to `judge.customValidators`.
+* any `EachValidator` that you have written, provided you add a JavaScript version too and add it to `judge.eachValidators`.

 Options like *if*, *unless* and *on* are not available as they relate to record persistence.